AleksiSupikoski/Big-Data-Real-Time-Ingestion/reports/Assignment-2-report.md

 ### 3.4  In the case of near-realtime ingestion, we want to (i) detect the quality of data to allow ingestion only for data with a pre-defined quality of data condition and (ii) store metadata, including detected quality, into the platform, how would you suggest a design/change of your design for achieving this?

+Assuming that the data is coming from IoT applications, the application could include RSSI (Received Signal Strength Indicator) and SNR (Signal to Noise Ratio) in the payload, to then support possible data corruption assessment in metadata.
+Then if we know how much data has been dropped (dropped packets, or information from MQTT broker about dropped messages, e.g. if we are useng lower quality of service) as well as failed ingestions due to some reason, we can add that metadata to some time ranges, indicating that this data has lower "time resolution" this kind of metadata could be stored for example in additional table created for it.

+### 3.5 If a tenant has multiple clientbatchingestapp, each is suitable for a type of data and has different workloads, such as complex transformation or feature engineering (e.g., different CPUs, memory consumption and execution time), how would you extend your design and implementation in Part 1 (only explain the concept/design) to support this requirement?